-To participate in the annual Grades 6-12 Human Rights Poetry Contest, students must reflect on any or all aspects of the Spiral of Injustice and explore these concepts in an original work of poetry.
+To participate in the annual Grades 6-12 Human Rights Poetry Contest, students must reflect on the Universal Declaration of Human Rights Article #1 in an original work of poetry.

 Please submit your entry no later than Friday, April 15, 2022.

 Prizes will be awarded to 1st through 3rd places in the following age categories: Grades 6-9 and Grades 9-12.